qingzma/DBEstClient/README.md

-# Welcome to DBEst
+# Welcome to DBEst++
-This repository implements the paper  [DBEst: Revisiting Approximate Query Processing Engines with Machine Learning Models](https://dl.acm.org/citation.cfm?id=3324958).
+This repository extends the work of  [DBEst: Revisiting Approximate Query Processing Engines with Machine Learning Models .
 Proceedings of the 2019 International Conference on Management of Data.
-ACM, 2019.
+ACM, 2019](https://dl.acm.org/citation.cfm?id=3324958) by applying MDN.
+This solves the problem of model updating.

 ## How to install
 ```pip install dbestclient```